Species conservation every day

 Without water, no life could exist on our planet.
 And this life-sustaining element is found in the most unlikely of places.
 In the home, most drinking water is lost through flushing, showering and bathing.
 But did you know that even a thin sheet of A4 paper uses up water?
 It takes around ten litres to produce it.
 To make one cup of black coffee, a total of 140 litres of water is actually required.
 Several thousand litres of water are used in the manufacture of a single pair of jeans, and just one kilo of beef requires around 15,000 litres of water before it lands on our plates.
 Once you see how much water is used where, you can be more aware of your own water consumption and make changes in your daily life.

-Zoo Berlin is a charitable institution that is committed to protecting biodiversity.
+Aquarium Berlin is a charitable institution that is committed to protecting biodiversity.
 We promote species conservation efforts here in Berlin and around the world.
 Our zoologists have regular discussions with international experts to find out where donations are needed most urgently and where they can be used most meaningfully in those locations.
-All the donations we receive for species conservation ends up in these projects.
+All the donations we receive for species conservation are put towards these projects.
+So just by visiting Aquarium Berlin, you are already supporting important work to protect endangered species.

 Ant and bee colonies set an example for us all: together, we can make a big difference!
 It is important that we share our knowledge with friends and family and pass on these practical daily tips.
 Let’s work together to create a better future for our planet.